openfaas/faas/sample-functions/hey/readme.md

 ## Demo

+From the OpenFaas Portal:

 1. Deploy the `nodeinfo` function
-2. Deploy this function
+2. Deploy this `hey` function
-3. Send a request like through the `hey` function to load test the `nodeinfo` function
+3. Use `hey` to load test `nodeinfo` with a request body like this:

 ```$
 -m POST -d '{}' http://127.0.0.1:8080/function/nodeinfo.openfaas-fn